mindful-math/mindful-math.github.io/content/post/olsGradientDescent.md

 <center> G -> r -> a -> d -> i -> e -> n -> t D -> e -> s -> c -> e -> n -> t. </center>

 What is gradient descent?
-Well imagine we are pouring water into a glass like below.
+Well imagine we are pouring water into a glass.

 ![Water](/drink.gif)

-Because the glass is curved like a cone, the water naturally gravitates down to the bottom of the cup in the center.
-A fancier way to describe this process is to say that the change in position of the water with respect to time is proportional to the gradient/slope of the cup:
+Because the glass is curved like a cone, the water naturally gravitates towards the bottom of the cup.
+Or more mathematically, the change in position of water with respect to time is proportional to the gradient/slope of the cup:

 $$ \frac{d X}{dt} \propto -\nabla_X f(X).$$

-And if we discretize this, we get that
+If we discretize this, we get

 $$ X_{k} - X_{k-1} = -\alpha \nabla_{X} f(X)\iff \underbrace{X_{k} = X_{k-1} - \alpha \nabla_{X} f(X)}_{\text{Gradient Descent!}}$$

-where $\eta$ controls how big of a step we take at each iteration.
-In optimization, this is known as the learning rate.
+where $\eta$ controls how big of a step we take - this is known as the learning rate.

-Our engineer wants to transport these water dynamics to help us optimize our weight vector $w$!
-Like the water cup's curvature, they need a function whose gradients help guide the process towards the minimum.
+Our engineer wants to use these dynamics to optimize the weight vector $w$!
+The engineer needs a function whose gradients help guide the process towards the minimum like the water cup.
 A natural shape to consider is a parabola whose n-dimensional extension is known as a paraboloid.
-The squared L2 norm accomplishes just that:
+The squared L2 norm accomplishes this:

 $$ \mathcal{L}(w) = \lVert y-Xw\rVert_{2}^{2}=\sum\limits_{i=1}^{n} (y_{i} - (Xw)_{i})^{2}.$$